The MPX2600 is a high-speed, compact six-axis robot ideal for painting contoured parts such as...View Robot Profile

 - Multi-Step Coating Process

-- The actual coating process is often a multi-step process.
+- The actual paint line is often a multi-step process.
 Our robots and systems support the following coating processes:

 - Single component